abidex4yemi/containerization/README.md

 # Docker

-- Is a virtual machine that is capable of assigning software and harware resources of a physical machine to multiple instances of container 💪.
-It's allow's for fast development and deployment of application in any os platform
+- Is a virtual machine that is capable of assigning software and hardware resources of a physical machine to multiple instances of container 💪.
+It's allows for fast development and deployment of application in any os platform

 ### Why docker?

 ### What is an image?

-- An image is a snapshot of a `fs` file system with default packages and command
+- An image is a snapshot of a `file system` with default packages and command

 ### What is a container